 If you’ve seen silverfish or noticed that some of your clothes have holes, it is time to hire an expert who knows how to get rid of them from your attic, walls and closets in your home.
-If you’re seeing silverfish in your Charleston home this winter, Barrier Pest Services can help.
+If you’re seeing these bugs in your Charleston home, Barrier Pest Services can help.
 We offer complete solutions for the extermination of silverfish and many other household pests.

 What are silverfish?

 Silverfish (Lepisma saccharina) are an ancient, mainly nocturnal insect that cannot fly.
 They are not known to bite or carry diseases but are very common and widespread across the United States.
 They are mainly nuisance pests that don’t cause structural damage.
 However, they like to feed on household items like wallpaper, old newspapers, books and clothes.

 Silverfish have an elongated, wingless body shape with three long projections at the tapered rear end of the body.
 Due to the lack of wings, they cannot fly but are super fast when you try to catch them.
 When caught, silvery scale-like particles rub off on the hands.
 The dust is harmless and will rinse off while washing your hands.
 The adult insect is about 1/2-3/4″, not including the tail.
 After hatching from its egg, the insect has the same characteristics and appearance as an adult and will only change in size as they mature to adulthood.
 Their name comes from their metallic silver color and their side-to-side, fish-like motion when moving.
 The firebrat is a closely related insect with a more robust appearance, however, the firebrat is mottled with dark spots.

 These silverish insects can be found throughout the United States and are typically found in dark, moist, humid areas such as attics, closets and bathrooms.
 The closely related firebrat prefers warm, drier environments such as around heat-conducting pipes, stoves, and ovens.